 Yoga Teachers: Are You Practicing With Your Students?

 I would define practicing with students as moving through the entire practice, speaking while moving.
 This is much different from a yoga demo.
-Demoing a pose or a short sequence involves stopping the class and having them observe your movements before they practice them on their own.
+Demoing a pose or a short sequence involves stopping the class, so that students can observe your movements.

 Is there anything wrong with practicing with your students?

-There are pros and cons to practicing with your students.
-Practicing with your students can cultivate a “we are in this together” type of sentiment.
-The class mood tends to be more relaxed because students don’t feel as if they are being watched.
-Having a teacher’s eyes on you the entire class can be intense—even if that’s not exactly the intent.
-(There is a difference between watching someone and observing how they move in order to better instruct them.)
+There are pros and cons.
+Practicing with your students can cultivate a “we are in this together” type of atmosphere.
+The class mood tends to be more relaxed because students don’t feel as if you’re watching them.
+Having a teacher’s eyes on you the entire class can be intense—even if that’s not the intent.
+(That’s different from observing how they move in order to better instruct them.)
 You may also feel something in your own body that ignites a sensory cue at the moment that you may not have discovered otherwise.

-Overall, I would lean away from practicing alongside students, because as a teacher, you will learn and grow more if you observe instead.
+Overall, I would lean away from practicing alongside students.
+As a teacher, you will learn and grow more if you observe instead.
 This will provide you with an abundance of tools to support and teach your students.

 So, I Can’t Practice With My Students at All?

 There is definitely a gray area with practicing alongside your students.
 This gray area falls under settings, learning preference, and safety.
-At yoga studios, students are more conditioned to adhere to verbal cueing and physical adjustments, whereas in fitness arenas like gyms, the students are used to working out with their teacher, including their yoga teacher.
+At yoga studios, students are more conditioned to adhere to verbal cueing and physical adjustments.
+In fitness arenas like gyms, the students are used to working out with their teacher, including their yoga teacher.

-Without a doubt, there are visual learners, and practicing alongside those learners can go a long way in helping them grow.
+Without a doubt, there are visual learners.
+Practicing alongside those learners can go a long way in helping them grow.
 Also, if it’s difficult to hear the instructor, the visual transcends the auditory.
-In these types of circumstances, you can practice alongside for the first side or first round, then shift your teaching style to then walk around, observe, cue based on your observations, and assist when your students practice the second side.
+In these types of circumstances, you can practice alongside for the first side or first round.
+Then you can walk around, observe, cue based on your observations, and assist when your students practice the second side.

 Safety Considerations—Physical and Emotional

 Safety is another huge and fascinating issue.
 If you are practicing with your class, you most likely aren’t seeing the whole class the entire time.
 And you want to be able to see your whole class the entire time.
-If you are practicing deep or complex poses, and you aren’t watching your students, something that could have been prevented with your teaching eagle eyes, won’t be.
+If you are practicing deep or complex poses, and you aren’t watching your students, you might miss a preventable misalignment.

-As an example, perhaps everyone is in a standing forward bend and a student decides to lift up into Sirsasana (Headstand Pose) and subsequently takes down the students in front of them.
+As an example, perhaps everyone is in a standing forward bend and a student decides to lift up into Headstand Pose (Sirsasana) and subsequently takes down the students in front of them.
 You might not have been able to stop the event, but at least you will be able to see what happened, describe it, and alert students to the danger to themselves and others that such behavior might entail.

 Being able to see your students at all times is crucial.
 In the right circumstances, you can still give your students the visual cue of practicing while looking at them.
-Think of teaching Vrksasana (Tree Pose).
+Think of teaching Tree Pose (Vrksasana).
 You are facing them, they can see your movements, and safety is not compromised.
 Generally in gyms, the teacher has access to a mirror, so they can use it as a tool to watch their students while in positions where it would be impossible to do so otherwise.

 You might also consider the emotional safety of students.
 Some students feel safer when the teacher is practicing on their mat and not observing their movements.
 When a teacher is practicing as well, students can have the emotional space to freely move and experience their bodies without anyone interfering.
 If they know the teacher won’t walk around while observing or assisting them, this can create an emotionally safe experience for the student.